BMC razes 'majority of alterations' at Kangana's bungalow | Law-Order

 BMC razes 'majority of alterations' at Kangana's bungalow

 The Shiv Sena-ruled Brihanmumbai Municipal Corporation (BMC) on Wednesday pulled down "most of" the alleged illegal alterations at the Bandra bungalow of Bollywood actress Kangana Ranaut by the time the Bombay High Court ordered a stay on the process, officials said.
-According to a civic official, the demolition at Ranaut's Pali Hill office started around 11 am and continued for the next one-and-a-half hours, before the high court's order came.
+According to a civic official, the demolition at Ranaut's Pali Hill office started around 11 am and continued for the next one-and-a-half hours, till the high court passed the order.

 "The BMC demolished majority of the unauthorised additions and extensions inside Ranaut's bungalow by the time the HC stayed the process," the official said.
 According to sources, the civic body pulled down most of the alleged structural changes made on the ground and the first floors of the property.
 These included a toilet on the ground floor and a meeting room on the first floor.